Ned Djilali

-Nedjib (Ned) Djilali (born August 1, 1953) is a Canadian engineering professor and researcher specializing in sustainable energy and thermofluid sciences.
+Nedjib Djilali (born August 1, 1953) is a Canadian engineering professor and researcher specializing in sustainable energy and thermofluid sciences.
 He holds the Canada Research Chair in Advanced Energy Systems Design and Computational Modelling at the University of Victoria.
 Djilali is a Highly Cited Researcher, and a fellow of both the Canadian Academy of Engineering (2010) and the Royal Society of Canada (2013).

 Biography

 Djilali was born and raised in Algeria and educated in the UK and Canada.
 After completing a BSc (Hon.) in Aeronautical Engineering at the University of Hertfordshire and a MSc in aeronautics at Imperial College, London he served with the Air Force (compulsory military service) and then worked as an airworthiness engineer and as a lecturer at the Ecole Nationale des Techniques de l'Aviation Civile, Algeria.
 He moved to Canada in 1982, earned a PhD in experimental and computational fluid dynamics from the University of British Columbia in 1987, and joined the Advanced Aerodynamics Department of Bombardier Aerospace, Montreal in 1989, where he worked on the design of the Canadair Regional Jet and on the development of advanced CFD methods.
 He was appointed at the University of Victoria in 1991.